MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ### Special handling of "." for SvcDomainName in ServiceForm {#svcdomainnamedot}

-For ServiceForm SVCB RRs, if SvcDomainName has the value ".", then the owner name of this record MUST be used as the effective SvcDomainName.
-(The SvcDomainName of an SVCB RR in AliasForm MUST NOT have this value.)
+For ServiceForm SVCB RRs, if SvcDomainName has the value "." (represented in the wire format as a zero-length label), then the owner name of this record MUST be used as the effective SvcDomainName.

 For example, in the following example "svc2.example.net" is the effective SvcDomainName: